puma13992/harry-potter-quiz/README.md

   - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Fpuma13992.github.io%2Fharry-potter-quiz%2F).

 - __CSS__
-  - No errors were found when copy the styles.css in the official Jigsaw validator but when running the link, some issues showed up from the external library Bootstrap [Results](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fpuma13992.github.io%2Fharry-potter-quiz%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=de)
+  - No errors were found when copy the styles.css in the official Jigsaw validator but when running the link, some issues showed up from the external library Bootstrap [Results](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fpuma13992.github.io%2Fharry-potter-quiz%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=de).

 - __JS__
   - No errors were found when passing through the official [JS validator](https://jshint.com/).

-Google Lighthouse was used to test Performance, Best Practices, Accessibility and SEO on both Desktop and Mobile devices.
+Google Lighthouse was used to test performance, best practices, accessibility and SEO on desktop and mobile devices.

-The testing was done using the Google Chrome Browser.
-Chrome Developer Tools was used extensively, particularly to check responsiveness on different screen sizes.
+The testing was done using the Google Chrome browser.
+Chrome developer tools were used extensively, particularly to check responsiveness on different screen sizes.
 Testing was also done using Edge and Firefox on desktop, and again on an iPad Mini and iPhone using Safari.

 - Responsive on all device sizes between 280px - 2600px wide
 - Devices tested using the Google Developer Tools emulator: